EgonFerri/Dugongs_Growth/README.md

 1.7 Show the 4 univariate trace-plots of the simulations of each parameter.

-1.8 Evaluate graphically the behaviour of the empirical averages I^t with growing t=1,...,T.
+1.8 Evaluate graphically the behaviour of the empirical averages $I^t$ with growing t=1,...,T.

 1.9 Provide estimates for each parameter together with the approximation error and explain how you have evaluated such error.